Indian cobra: Distribution

 Silent film showing an African chameleon and an Indian cobra by Raymond L. Ditmars (?)
 Collection EYE Film Institute Netherlands.

 The Indian cobra is native to the Indian subcontinent and can be found throughout India, Pakistan, Sri Lanka, Bangladesh, and southern Nepal.
 In India, it may or may not occur in the state of Assam, some parts of Kashmir, and it does not occur at high altitudes of over 2000 m and in extreme desert regions.
 In Pakistan, it is absent in most of Balochistan province, parts of Khyber Pakhtunkhwa Province, desert areas elsewhere and the Northern Areas.
 The most westerly record comes from Duki, Balochistan in Pakistan, while the most easterly record is from the Tangail District in Bangladesh.
 As this species has been observed in Drosh, in the Chitral Valley, it may also occur in the Kabul River Valley in extreme eastern Afghanistan.
 There's been at least one report of this species occurring in Bhutan.

 Habitat

 The Indian cobra inhabits a wide range of habitats throughout its geographical range.
 It can be found in dense or open forests, plains, agricultural lands (rice paddy fields, wheat crops), rocky terrain, wetlands, and it can even be found in heavily populated urban areas, such as villages and city outskirts, ranging from sea level to 2000 m in altitude.
 This species is absent from true desert regions.
 The Indian cobra is often found in the vicinity of water.
 Preferred hiding locations are holes in embankments, tree hollows, termite mounds, rock piles and small mammal dens.

+Feeding

+The Indian cobra feeds on rodents, plovers, grebes, lizards and frogs.
+It bites quickly, and then waits while its venom damages the nervous system of the prey, paralyzing and often killing it.
+Like all snakes, N. naja swallows its prey whole.
+This species sometimes enters buildings in search of rodent prey.